Onderwijslogistiek en Studievoortgang

 Handling tasks

-The dashboard shows you on the left side which tasks are waiting for you.
+On the left side the dashboard shows you which tasks are ready for you.
 Click on a task to process it.

 On the dashboard, your tasks are divided into the processes to which they relate.

-Within a list of tasks for a process, the courses can also be grouped by program.
+Within a list of tasks for a process, the courses can also be grouped by programme.

-The first part of the task name is the course or program to which the task relates.
+The first part of the task name is the course or programme to which the task relates.

-The second part of the task name is the academic year of the course or program to which the task relates.
+The second part of the task name is the academic year of the course or programme to which the task relates.

 • When you click on the task, TEC automatically jumps to the correct year for the task.